- Substantial 'L' shaped range of Traditional Stone Outbuildings.

-The boundaries of the Stone Barns are shaded green on Drawing Number PO1 and bounded in pink on Drawing Number PO2.
+The boundaries of The Stone Barns and Land that is being offered 'For Sale' are shaded green on Drawing Number PO1 (LOCATION PLAN) and bounded in pink on Drawing Number PO2 (EXISTING SITE LAYOUT PLAN).
 NB The boundaries of the Property will be the grass verge and does not include the Access Lane.

 Whilst Planning Consent has been granted for the conversion of the buildings to 3 Dwellings, it is equally well suited for 2 Dwellings or even 1 large Property (subject to any necessary Planning Consents).

 Mains Electricity is available for connection at Hasguard Hall.
 Mains Water is also available in the vicinity of the Property.
 Drainage will be to a Septic Tank.

 N.B.
 The Architects/Planning drawings attached showing the Property edged in red on the Location Plan and with a broken red line on the Existing Site Layout Plan are NOT the actual boundaries of the Property that is being sold.
 The actual boundary of The Barns are shaded green on the Location Plan and edged in pink on the Existing Site Layout Plan.